csc-ubc-okanagan/workshops/docs/R_subsetting-and-filtering-data.md

 ## 6 Argentina  Americas 1977  68.481 26983828 10079.027
 ```

-`filter()` works well with other offerings from TidyVerse.
+`filter()` works well with other offerings from Tidyverse.
 And more options can be found here https://dplyr.tidyverse.org/reference/filter.html